9 US Cities That Are Way Too Expensive For Retirees

 Banning is a medium-sized city in California located between Palm Springs and San Bernardino.
 Banning is the 246th largest community in California, with a population of 31,221 people and eight constituent neighborhoods.

 Here retirees have to pay taxes on retirement income but not on Social Security benefits.
-In the last five years, the median home list price has increased by 30.42 percent.
+According to different sources, the median home list price has increased by 30.42 percent compared to 2016.
 The average listing price for a home in Banning, California is $280,175, which is on the higher end of the spectrum.
-Furthermore, the annual cost of living is $61,647.
+Furthermore, the annual cost of living is $61,647, so Banning is one of the US cities where it’s quite expensive to live.

 Your email address will not be published.
 Required fields are marked *